exapsy/Vide/README.md

 db | 50.00

 ### The rule here is:
-* You can insert as many variables you want ( unless they're too many )
+* You can insert as many variables you want ( unless they're too many ).
+Technical size is 1 byte, so capable of holding 256 different variables.
 * Each **Variable** has a **name** and a **value**
   * **Name**:
     1. Can have spaces